 E-ventures Worldwide, LLC v.
 Google, Inc., is new and compelling litigation on this topic.
 Plaintiff is suing Google for removing hundreds of its sites from the Google ranking database.
-The sites were removed, according to Google, because they were all “spammy” and violated the Google guidelines.
-Google consider the situation to be so egregious that it also is refusing to accept any new sites submitted by e-ventures Worldwide.
+Google asserts it removed the sites because they were “spammy” and violated Google guidelines.
+Google considered the situation to be so egregious that it also is refusing to accept any new sites submitted by E-ventures Worldwide.

 E-ventures is suing Google for the following:

 - Violation of the Florida Deceptive and Unfair Trade Practices Act,

 - Defamation, and